dotzenith/TheSeptaTimes.rs/README.md

   --help  Show this message and exit.

 Commands:
-  arrivals  Find the next arrivals at a given train station next      Search for the next train going from an origin to a destination stations  Get all valid station names train     Track a given train using it's number
+  next      Search for the next train going from an origin to a destination arrivals  Find the next arrivals at a given train station train     Track a given train using it's number stations  Get all valid station names refresh   Refresh the cache for station names
 ```

 > Get times for the next two trains that go from a given train station to another